RadioDudes/BachelorProject/Experiments.md

 ## How do we measure this?

-We place the two transceivers in different locations, and measure time and packet loss for different protocols we have described.
+We place the two transceivers in different locations, and measure time, packet loss, total packets delivered, and distance, for different protocols we have described.